-U8 - 1ST GRADE
+U8

 PLAYER AND COACH DEVELOPMENT CURRICULUM

 Hello Coaches -

 Thank you for volunteering to help with Burlington Youth Soccer Association (BYSA) this season!
 As the Director of Coaching (DOC), I would like to say, on behalf of the program, that we are really thankful for your participation.
 The contribution of your time and energy will help to develop our kids into better soccer players and to encourage them to have fun (and who doesn’t like that?!).